Small Business Stars ‘the music mogul’: Vikram Gudi from Elephant Music

 This week’s small business star started out working in a small London studio and now rubs shoulders with some of the world’s most popular music artists in Hollywood.
-Vikram Gudi, founder and owner of Elephant Music, started his relationship with the industry as a music publisher and after a string of successes decided build on his experiences to make a go of it alone.
+Vikram Gudi, founder and owner of Elephant Music, started his relationship with the industry as a music publisher and after a string of successes decided to build on his experiences and make a go of it alone.

 He might be living the LA lifestyle, but Vikram constantly looks back at the journey that took him to Hollywood – serious networking, learning from mistakes, finding positivity in hard times and keeping grounded.

 1. The people I met in 2011 changed me – I quit my job that October and registered Elephant

 It’s funny because I had no real reason to start Elephant Music.
 I was working in what I considered then to be my dream job.
 I was a sync manager for Imagem Music Publishing, working with the catalogues of Steve Reich, Daft Punk, MIA etc. My job was to place the music of the company on film, TV and advertising, and I was quite good at it.

 But everything changed in the summer of 2011.
 I DJ’d and performed at Glastonbury and visited LA.
 The two experiences and the people I met would completely change the way I approached work.
 I quit my job in October 2011, and registered my company the next day.